swapnilbaad/imageclassification-service/README.md

 The client reads these URLs, sends them to the server for classification, and listens for results.

 ### About `https://picsum.photos/200/300`
 [`https://picsum.photos`](https://picsum.photos/) is a free image placeholder service that provides random images with the specified width and height.
 The URL fetches a random image with dimensions **200x300 pixels**.
-This can be useful for testing the image classification service without needing specific image files.

 ## Sample Output Format
 When the client runs and receives classification results from the server, the output will look like this: